-The glands responsible for the production of adrenaline are known as adrenal glands.
+The glands responsible for the production of adrenaline are known as adrenal glands, also called emergency glands.
 The hormones help you cope with situations of extreme stress, danger or excitement.
 They not only produce adrenaline, but several other hormones as well.
 These hormones are important for different functions of our body.

 Adrenaline and noradrenalin are notable hormones of adrenal glands.
 Another main class of hormones is that of corticosteroid hormones.
 To know completely What is Adrenal Gland, you also need to know about the structure and location of these organs of the body as well.

 Adrenal glands function is to produce corticosteroids.
 The pituitary gland stimulates them for work.
 In turn, the pituitary is stimulated by the hypothalamus.
 In other words, the secretion of hormones is controlled by the pituitary gland and the hypothalamus.

 Anatomy of Adrenal Glands: Layer-by-Layer Analysis of The Structure of These Glands

 The Adrenal Gland consists of three layers of the adrenal cortex.
 The first layer is known as Zona Glomerulosa, the second layer is named as Zona Fasciculata, the third layer is called Zone Reticularis, and the innermost layer is called Adrenal Medulla.
 The structure and function of each of these layers is different from each other.
 Lets discuss this one by one.

 The Unique Nature of Adrenal Glands: A Layer by Layer Study